donovanh/donovanh.github.com/_posts/2012-07-31-just-in-time.markdown

 ##Wait for it

-I've been gradually adding bits here and there as they seem relevant, and holding back on anything that might get in the way of the content; "[saying no][2]", as Steve Jobs said.
+I've been gradually adding bits here and there as they seem relevant, and holding back on anything that might get in the way of the content; [saying no][2], as Steve Jobs said.

 I wanted some sort of identifying logo, but at the same time maintain focus on the site content.
 The best way, it seemed, was to have a simple but recognisable image.
 Something fun and not too serious, but not distracting either.